SpinalHDL/SpinalWorkshop/README.md

 All generated RTL will be in root_of_this_repository/rtl.

-!
-Note !
-To compile this workshop, you will maybe have to increase the scalac stack size (-Xss4m)
 ### Test your RTL
 For each labs, you will find an automated regression suite in src/test/scala/workshop/xxx